 Berberine may be helpful for some diseases.
 For example, preliminary research suggests that it may kill fungi and parasites, lower the blood glucose level in diabetics, improve heart function, dilate blood vessels, reduce inflammation, and treat mild psoriasis (when used in a cream containing Oregon grape but not isolated berberine).
 In lab dishes, berberine has killed some types of cancer cells.

-More research is needed to confirm whether berberine actually helps health disorders.
+More research is needed to discover whether berberine actually helps health disorders in people.
 Researchers sometimes discover that potentially medicinal chemicals work in lab equipment or in lab animals but not inside the human body.
-In cases where berberine does have a beneficial effect on a human health problem, researchers need to determine whether if it has harmful side effects.
+In cases where berberine is found to have a beneficial effect on a human health problem, researchers will need to identify the dose that is most effective and determine whether this dose has harmful side effects.

 Oregon grape and berberine supplements are sold in health stores.
 Since the benefits of berberine inside the body are still uncertain, it may or may not be a waste of time taking the supplements.
 The fact that they are typically formulated without an MDR inhibitor may be significant.

-Berberine is thought to be safe for most adults when taken in a moderate dose for a short period of time.
-If you are under a doctor's care, however, you should consult your doctor if you intend to take the supplement.
+Berberine may be safe for most adults when taken in a moderate dose for a short period of time.
+You should ask your doctor's advice before using it, however.
+If you are under a doctor's care, it's very important to consult your doctor if you intend to take the supplement.
 It interferes with some prescribed medications, slowing their breakdown and elimination from the body.
-You should also check with your doctor if you have a serious pre-existing illness to see if he or she considers berberine to be safe for you.
+It's also very important that you check with your doctor if you have a serious pre-existing illness to see if he or she considers berberine to be safe for you.